 Previous research has shown that the attachment of the upper lip frenulum becomes noticeably less prominent with age.
 Also surgical removal of the upper lip frenulum in infancy may risk worsening any gap between the front teeth later in childhood, due to scarring.

 Despite the assumptions frequently related in social media and by a growing number of health professionals, it is not known whether the upper lip frenulum has any functional consequences relating either to its appearance or the degree of its attachment.
 Currently, the popular belief is that cutting or removing a prominent upper lip frenulum will help babies who are struggling to latch and feed at the breast.
 Such surgical intervention is being recommended, even where there are no problems with breastfeeding, as a preventative measure to protect against purely speculative future ramifications.

 The upper lip frenulum has an extensive blood supply and many pain receptors.
 Cutting or lasering it inflicts pain.
-And doing so results frequently in trauma and oral aversion.
+And doing so sometimes results in trauma and oral aversion.
 Infants have been admitted to hospital with haemorrhaging or other complications as a consequence of the procedure.